-Challenges Facing the MSME sector, Tests in Growth and Survival of Enterprises, and Future Directions
+Challenges Facing the MSME sector, Tests in Growth and Survival of Enterprises, and Future Directions by liberalization.

-In the context of liberalization, privatization, and globalization, small scale entrepreneurs are facing challenges.
-They have also experienced wider opportunities created by liberalization.
 Entrepreneurs have expressed appreciation for the opening up of the economy by creating a competitive, market friendly environment and facilitating the process of integration with the global trends.
 The emerging forces of globalization, deregulation and technology transfer as well as increasing and shifting demands of consumers are changing the contours of the MSME sector.